lemonase/lemonase.github.io/content/posts/a-minimal-vimrc.md

   - settings
 ---

-## Parts of a "minimal" vimrc
+## A "minimal" .vimrc

-What makes a minimal vimrc?
+What makes a minimal .vimrc?
+You may ask.

-My opinion of a "minimal" vimrc might be different from yours, but for me, it means
+Is the most minimal .vimrc - none at all?

+Well, here is my rough definition and requirements:

 1. Not using external plugins
-2. < ~100 lines
+2. < 100 lines
-3. Reducing vi related pain-points
+3. Reduce `vi` related pain-points

-So here's what I do:
+Let's get started:

-### Source default settings
+### 1. Source default settings

 While this may not be necessary most of the time, it is still worth it to check that it has been sourced IME.
 It is a small fine to pay for ensuring you have